tomasoak/tomasoak.github.io_oold/README.md

   <h2>Hi there</h2>
     <br/>

-I am a Data Engineering & Big Data Specialist with 6+ years of experience in data-related positions, enthusiastic about data analytics engineering, sustainability, and technology.
+I am a Data (Analytics) Engineer with <strong>6+ years</strong>, of experience in data-related positions, enthusiastic about data analytics engineering, sustainability, and technology.
 Moreover, I am curious, open to new challenges, and willing to learn and experiment with new technologies.

 <br>